COVID-19 vaccine availability: Where to find it Saturday - News Break

 COVID-19 vaccine availability: Where to find it Saturday

-(EMPORIA, VA) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Emporia have it on hand, according to an online database.
+(PRYOR, OK) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Pryor have it on hand, according to an online database.

 On April 3, the Biden administration moved up its timeline for eligibility, in an attempt to clear up confusion generated by state rollout plans: All Americans are eligible for the vaccine as of April 19.